Training Outcomes Within Your Budget!

 Signs and symptoms of Mental Health Illness

-Now that we know the definition of Mental Health Illness and its types, we will explore its signs and symptoms.
-Mental Health Illnesses are complex conditions that can manifest in a variety of ways, affecting thoughts, emotions, behaviours, and even physical well-being.
-Here, we delve into the key signs and symptoms associated with Mental Health issues:
+Now that you know the definition of Mental Illness and its types, you will now explore its signs and symptoms.
+Mental Illnesses are complex conditions that can manifest in a variety of ways, affecting thoughts, emotions, behaviours, and even physical well-being.
+Here are the five key signs and symptoms associated with Mental Health issues:

 The following are some of the emotional symptoms of Mental Illnesses: